taskworld/commit-status/README.md

 ## Usage

-### setup your GitHub token

-Configure your CI to expose a `GH_STATUS_TOKEN` environment variable with your personal access token with `repo:status` scope.
+### Configure CI to expose GitHub access token

+`commit-status` will look for GitHub access from these environment variables, in this order:

+- `GH_STATUS_TOKEN`
+- `GH_TOKEN`

+That token should have `repo:status` scope.

-You can generate a token at https://github.com/settings/tokens/new.
+You can create a bot account and obtain a token at https://github.com/settings/tokens/new.

+## CLI

-### install
+### Install

-Inside your CI deps script, install `commit-status` there.
+Inside your CI deps script, install `commit-status` there:

 ```
 npm install -g commit-status
 ```

-### post
+### Post commit status

 Whenever you want to post a commit status from CI, invoke the command:

 ```
 commit-status <state> <context> <description> [<url>]
 ```

+- `state` — Either `success`, `error`, `failure`
+- `context` — “A string label to differentiate this status from the status of other systems.”
+- `description` — “A short description of the status.”
+- `url` — The URL to display.

 Example CircleCI setup: